-- 5.5.
-For the reasons outlined in this draft determination, the ACCC is satisfied, in all the circumstances, that the Proposed Conduct would be likely to result in a benefit to the public and the benefit to the public would outweigh the detriment to the public that would result or be likely to result from the Proposed Conduct, including any lessening of competition. - 5.6.
-Accordingly, the ACCC proposes to grant re-authorisation.
+- 5.3.
+Under subsections 90(7) and 90(8) of the Act, the ACCC must not grant authorisation unless it is satisfied in all the circumstances that the Conduct is likely to result in a benefit to the public and the benefit would outweigh the detriment to the public that would be likely to result from the Conduct. - 5.4.
+For the reasons outlined in this determination, the ACCC is satisfied, in all the circumstances, that the Conduct would be likely to result in a benefit to the public and the benefit to the public would outweigh the detriment to the public that would result or be likely to result from the Conduct, including any lessening of competition. - 5.5.
+Accordingly, the ACCC has decided to grant re-authorisation.

-Conduct which the ACCC proposes to authorise
+Conduct which the ACCC has decided to authorise

-- 5.7.
-The ACCC proposes to revoke authorisation A91398 and grant authorisation AA1000434 in substitution to enable David Jones to invite Retail Brand Management Businesses operating within its stores to participate in certain promotions as described in paragraph 5.2. - 5.8.
-The Conduct may involve a cartel provision within the meaning of Division 1 of Part IV of the Act or may have the purpose or effect of substantially lessening competition within the meaning of section 45 of the Act. - 5.9.
-The ACCC proposes to grant authorisation AA1000434 for 10 years. - 5.10.
-This draft determination is made on 28 February 2019.
+- 5.6.
+The ACCC revokes authorisation A91398 and grants authorisation AA1000434 in substitution to enable David Jones to invite Retail Brand Management Businesses operating within its stores to participate in certain promotions as described in paragraph 5.2. - 5.7.
+The Conduct may involve a cartel provision within the meaning of Division 1 of Part IV of the Act or may have the purpose or effect of substantially lessening competition within the meaning of section 45 of the Act. - 5.8.
+The ACCC grants authorisation AA1000434 until 12 April 2029.